jiezhouecon/bureaucracy_similarity/README.md

 sim_calculator.lda((9, 8))
 ```
 This will return the LDA similarity score for paper 9 and paper 8.
+The code that loops over all the universities is `loop/loop_lda_v3.py`.

 # 5. HDP
 ## Preparation